davidfq/mvisor/README.md

 ## supported browers

-- Chrome 11.0 - 16.0
+- Chrome 11.0 - 22.0
-- Firefox 4.0 - 9.0
+- Firefox 4.0 - 12.0
+- Safari 6.0
 - IE 10 ?
 - Opera 10.1 - 12.1

 ## warning

-Mvisor has been developed for personal use, code hasn't been tested, is not optimized and it could be improved a lot.
+mvisor has been developed for personal use, code hasn't been tested, is not optimized and it could be improved a lot.

 ## license